guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ```

 !!! note
-    The use of ``--gpus 0`` ensures that the operation will only
+    The use of ``--gpus 0`` ensures that the operation only uses
-    use the first GPU on the system (ID of `0`).
-If your system has
+    the first GPU on the system (ID of `0`).
+If your system has more
-    more than one GPU, you'll be able to use it later when running
+    than one GPU, you can use it later when running `evaluate`.
-    `evaluate`.

 Press `Enter` to confirm.